 4.5 Fault Demonstration plots

 These plots are used to demonstrate faults that are not covered above or the above faults in a mixed plot situation.
-These plots are 40 tubers (4 rows of 10 tubers) planted either with healthy and normal plants of each variety and between 4 and 8 tubers showing the demonstrated fault or in the case of Blackleg 30 infected tubers.
+These plots are 40 tubers (4 rows of 10 tubers) planted either with healthy and normal plants of each variety and between 4 and 8 tubers showing the demonstrated fault or in the case of blackleg 30 infected tubers.

 (i) Blackleg